 Materiality Assessments for Electric Utilities

 With 78% of the S&P 500 now publishing sustainability reports, non-financial reporting is becoming essential for companies looking to manage risk and capture opportunities in a changing business environment.
 The widespread adoption of reporting on environmental, social, and governance (ESG) issues is driven by investors aiming to predict long-term financial performance, which is increasingly influenced by ESG data and information.
 The reporting trend is clear, but how does a company determine what to report?
 While standards from the Global Reporting Initiative and the Social Accounting Standards Board offer guidelines for corporate ESG reporting and identification of material ESG issues, many companies only loosely adhere to these prescribed standards.
 Nonetheless, a materiality assessment can help a company determine what issues are most important to investors, customers, employees, and other key stakeholders.
-This paper provides an overview of the materiality process and discusses how materiality assessments may better serve the utility sector.
+This white paper provides an overview of the materiality process and discusses how materiality assessments may better serve the utility sector.

 What is a Materiality Assessment?